craic/pi_power/README.md

 If you have a RasPi pre-model 3:

-Run **sudo raspi-config** and under "Advanced Options" select "Serial" followed by "No".
+Run **sudo raspi-config** and under "Advanced Options" select "Serial" followed by **No**.
->This prevents the Pi using GPIO 14 for the console (which would shut off the power).
+This prevents the Pi using GPIO 14 for the console (which would shut off the power).

 If you have a RasPi model 3:

-Run **sudo raspi-config** and under "Advanced Options" select "Serial" followed by "Yes".
+Run **sudo raspi-config** and under "Advanced Options" select "Serial" followed by **Yes**.
 This should be the default

->Python on the Pi - if you do not have Python and the Rpi.GPIO library installed on your Pi then you will need to do the following
+Python on the Pi - if you do not have Python and the Rpi.GPIO library installed on your Pi then you will need to do the following

 ```bash
 sudo apt-get update